rollup/rollup/CONTRIBUTING.md

 ### Setting up the Rust toolchain

 Rollup now includes some Rust code.
-To compile it, you need to set up Rust nightly.
-If you haven't installed it yet, please first see https://www.rust-lang.org/tools/install to learn how to download Rustup and install Rust, then see https://rust-lang.github.io/rustup/concepts/channels.html to learn how to install Rust nightly.
+To compile it, you need to set up the Rust toolchain.
+If you haven't installed it yet, please see https://www.rust-lang.org/tools/install to learn how to download Rustup and install Rust.

 Make sure you use the same toolchain version as specified in the `/rust/rust-toolchain.toml` file.
 You should be able to install it with the following commands: